1099-NEC Ultimate Tax Guide for Nurses and CNAs

 Why Do I Have to Pay Self-Employment Tax?

 You aren’t being singled out unfairly by the IRS.
 Everyone has to pay Social Security and Medicare taxes.
 The difference is twofold: Staff employees have these taxes withheld from their paychecks throughout the year by their employers, so they never even see the money, and their employers pay a portion of the Social Security and Medicare taxes.
-Conversely, contract employees receive the total wages paid without withholding taxes, so they see the tax money come and go.
+Conversely, independent contractors receive the total amount paid without withholding taxes, so they see the tax money come and go.
 Moreover, despite not having an employer contribution to the Social Security and Medicare taxes, the IRS does allow self-employed workers to claim the employer-equivalent portion as a deduction (more on deductions later).

 What Is the Income Tax?

 Staff employees typically have a portion of their paychecks withheld to pay income taxes so that at the time of their annual return, most, all, or excess taxes have been paid.
 Then, when employees file their yearly taxes, they either have to pay additional taxes, break even, or receive a refund.
-Contract workers don’t have this income tax withheld from their paychecks, so they must pay the entire portion of the income tax owed.
+Independent contractors don’t have this income tax withheld from their paychecks, so they must pay the entire portion of the income tax owed.

 Income tax rates will vary based on where you live and work.
 Not all states have income taxes.
 Here’s a list of the few that don’t: